Paris attack may add firepower to U.S. defense stocks

-Lockheed Martin Corp (LMT.N), Raytheon Co RYT.N, and Northrop Grumman Corp (NOC.N) are among companies poised to benefit the most, analysts said.
+Lockheed Martin Corp, Raytheon Co, and Northrop Grumman Corp are among companies poised to benefit the most, analysts said.
 The stocks have risen 4-5.1 percent since Friday’s carnage in Paris.

 “These stocks offer investors a positive exposure to geopolitical risks where the so-called threat environment keeps increasing and that’s only going to benefit the defense contractors,” said David Klink, senior equity analyst at Huntington National Bank.

-The Dow Jones U.S. Defense index .DJUSDN is up about 15 percent to Tuesday's close this year, far outperforming the broader Dow Jones Industrial average .DJI, which is down 1.9 percent and the S&P 500 index .SPX .INX, which is down 0.4 percent.
+The Dow Jones U.S. Defense index is up about 15 percent to Tuesday’s close this year, far outperforming the broader Dow Jones Industrial average, which is down 1.9 percent and the S&P 500 index , which is down 0.4 percent.

 Klink added that big defense stocks are also insulated from the slowing Chinese economy, a strengthening dollar and a cap on energy spending.